Author

 However, it is essential to note that shelf life is specific to each product and may vary depending on ingredients, packaging, storage conditions, and intended use.
 That’s why manufacturers establish conservative shelf life estimates to ensure consumer safety and satisfaction.

 So, where exactly can you find this information on a product?
 The product’s datasheet or labels almost always includes the shelf life information.
-Here is a detailed explanation:
+Here is a detailed explanation.
+Identifying where shelf life information is located helps consumers make timely usage decisions and avoid safety risks associated with expired products:

 Product Data Sheet